 BDM in its methodology incorporates a structured approach that answers all these questions and helps to communicate between all stakeholders.
 Furthermore, if used as an anchor point in the architecture with structured and precise mappings to all technical layers of the IT infrastructure it serves as an accelerator in the technical specification and implementation phase.
 It can even be used as a basis for automation efforts.

 So, the suggestion that by omitting the BDM step one can deliver projects in shorter time, with only limited trade off in quality, is a myth.
 There is no alternative to the core steps that a BDM approach foresees – they are critical for the success and timely realization of data integration projects.
-If you would like to find out more about how Accurity can help you in your data integration project, feel free to book a personalized 1-on-1 demo with our professional data experts.
+If you would like to find out more about the BDM methodology and how Accurity enables you to fulfil this data initiative, you can book a free demo with our professional data experts.